Message from our Clinical Director

 - Assistance to families in explaining and applying for Crime Victim’s Compensation and Civil Justice.

 - Referrals to community resources include food, clothing, medical, parenting, mental health counseling and evaluation, substance abuse programs, and financial assistance.

 - Participates in Multi-Disciplinary Team staffing of critical cases.

 - Follow up support

 “Our daughter has been going to Pasco Kids First weekly for almost a year.
 Mary and all of the staff there have been great!
 Mary always takes the time to meet with us after every session and checks on the needs of not only the children but the parents as well.
 Mary has been an advocate for our child and often communicates with case management.
-Since going to Pasco Kids First our child has shown a significant change in behavior and has a new confidence in herself. ” – V.M.
+Since going to Pasco Kids First, our child has shown a significant change in behavior and has new confidence in herself. ” – V.M.